jentery/506/faq.md

 * End-of-term presentation: 15%
 * Final project or essay: 35%

 I'll provide rubrics and prompts for all this stuff.
+No technical work will be required, but you can integrate media practice into your projects or essays, if you wish.

 ## What Are Media?